ifeoluwa-23/Weather-Forecasting-Analysis-and-Visualisation/README.md

 ## Weather-Forecasting-Analysis-and-Visualisation

 This project shows my scripts and output for the above project.
-The project was initiated on LinkedIn by Aditya Sharma, which I participated in.
+The project was initiated on LinkedIn by Aditya Sharma.

 ## :bookmark_tabs: Table of Contents
 - 📝 About the Project